What are the minimum system requirements for running Citrix Hypervisor?

 Can I get technical support for Citrix Hypervisor and other Citrix products on a single support contract?

 Yes.
-Citrix provides Technical Support contracts that allow you to open support incidents on Citrix Hypervisor, as well as other Citrix products.
+Citrix provides Technical Support contracts that allow you to open support incidents on Citrix Hypervisor, in addition to other Citrix products.

 For more information, visit Citrix Support and Services.